apclbuglocalizer/apclbuglocalizer.github.io/docs/configuration.md

 {:toc}

 ---
+## Pre-requisite
+Our command-line tool uses on [Docker](https://www.docker.com/) as a backend to install all the dependency.
+So, please be sure to install Docker before you run it.

-## Tools
+## Tools for Static Analysis
-This bug localizer requires some tools for static analysis.
-Please be sure to download the following tools before you deploy it.
+CMIND uses some tools for static analysis.
+You will not need to install these tools yourself as it has already configured in the docker file.

 - [**Joern**](https://docs.joern.io/): We use Joern for data flow analysis and methods extractions.